JohanDev115/news-homepage/README.md

-# Frontend Mentor - Notifications page solution
+# Frontend Mentor - News Homepage solution

-This is a solution to the [Notifications page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).
+This is a solution to the [News Homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/notifications-page-DqK5QAmKbC).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents